devloco/create-react-wptheme/README.md

 ## Updating Existing Themes

-When new versions of `Create React WP Theme` are released, you can easily upgrade an existing theme using a single command.
+When new versions of `Create-React-WPTheme` are released, you can easily upgrade an existing theme using a single command.

 -   At a command prompt, navigate to your theme's `react-src` folder.
     -   e.g. `<Your Theme's Root Folder>/react-src`